aws-samples/aws-secure-environment-accelerator/README.md

 3. Use the template to deploy a new stack in your AWS account
 4. Fill out the required parameters - ***LEAVE THE DEFAULTS UNLESS SPECIFIED BELOW***
 5. Specify stack name STARTING with `PBMMAccel-` (case sensitive)
-6. Change `ConfigS3Bucket` to the name of the bucket holding your configuaration file
+6. Change `ConfigS3Bucket` to the name of the bucket you created above
 7. Add an `Email` address to be used for notification of code releases
 8. Change `GithubBranch` to the latest stable branch (currently master, case sensitive)
 9. Apply a tag on the stack, Key=`Accelerator`, Value=`PBMM` (case sensitive).